P&P Frequently Asked Questions (FAQs)

 Where can I find a list of the KPMP concept proposals in progress?

 The Central Hub will include a list of active concept proposals in the weekly KPMP Newsletter.
 Anyone interested in joining a writing group should contact that group directly.
+That listof concept proposals can be found on the Publications & Presentation App in the left-hand panel.

 Do I have to submit my manuscript to P&P?